 “The more links there are to a chain, the more opportunities there are to introduce a weak link.”

 What does this mean?
-Let’s look at the operating systems of Apple and Android.
+Let’s look at the operating systems of Apple and Android smartphones.

-In 2007, Apple introduced an integration of hardware and software.
-This native integration, which most people refer to as a Walled Garden, allows for a lot more control.
-This tight control over the iOS and its security is in stark contrast to android phones.
+In 2007, Apple introduced the integration of hardware and software.
+This native integration, which most call a Walled Garden, allows for much more control.
+This tight control over iOS devices is achieved through the use of the Apple app store, setting it apart from the less controlled environment of Android phones with tons of third party app stores.

-Android phones have an operating system that are often three levels deep: the android base OS, manufacturer-specific design, and network-specific features.
+Android mobile devices have an operating system that is often three levels deep: the Android base OS, manufacturer-specific design, and network-specific features.
 Each layer adds a bit of complexity and vulnerability to the operating system.

-Another important thing to add is the unreliable security patches and updates in Android devices.
+Another important thing to add is the unreliable security patches and updates in the Android operating system.
 In general, you would want updates to happen as soon as the device needs them to, but based on Pete’s Google Pixel experience, the monthly OS updates aren’t very reliable.

-For instance, even though monthly updates have come out every single month, some are actually delayed.
-Meanwhile, in his iPhone 13 pro, he noticed that the operating system is a lot more on top of releasing both minor and major updates, as well as smaller bug fixes.
+For instance, even though monthly updates have come out every single month, some are delayed.
+Meanwhile, in his iPhone 13 Pro, he noticed that Apple is a lot more on top of releasing both minor and major iOS updates to tackle security vulnerabilities, as well as smaller bug fixes.

 User Tracking on iOS vs Android

-It’s quite ironic because the features that make modern smartphone so attractive are exactly the same ones that make their privacy and security more vulnerable.
-For example:
+It’s quite ironic because the features that make modern smartphones so attractive are the same ones that make them more vulnerable to mobile security threats.

 - alarmingly accurate GPS location